sebbouez/Coho-Apps/docs/products/pagefabric/ui.md

-# PageFabric UI
+# User Interface

 > [!IMPORTANT]
 > This product is discontinued.
 > The documentation is available for historical purposes only.